Zalk0/AdaptiveTooltips/README.md

 ### Transparency Modification

+> [!NOTE]
+> Removed from Minecraft 1.21.2 onwards as the tooltip background can now be customized with resource packs.

 You may be bothered that tooltips may obstruct the view of the next few items in your inventory, this fix aims to mitigate that by allowing you to adjust the transparency of the tooltip, allowing you to decide what's best for in terms of visibility and transparency.